Hytashi/Frame/README.md

 > World world = Bukkit.getWorld("world"); // Get an instance of your world
 > Location center = new Location(world, x1, y1, z1); // Location of the center
 > int radius = 2; // Circle radius
-> Circle2DCuboid circle2DCuboid = new Circle2DCuboid(corner1, radius); // Create a new instance
+> Circle2DCuboid cuboid = new Circle2DCuboid(corner1, radius); // Create a new instance
 > ```

 <br/>